veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

 ![VM Manager Image]({{ "/assets/vm_manager.jpg" | absolute_url }}){: .center-image }

 Once the OS installation is completed, check the connectivity between the host-VM and VM-VM and you should able to ssh both host-to-VM and VM-to-VM.
-For handy, you can copy ssh keys, so that don't have enter password every time.
+For handy, you can copy ssh keys, so that don't have to enter password every time.
 {% highlight shell %}
 $ ssh-keygen
 $ ssh-copy-id guest-username@guest-ip